gavinlyonsrepo/RpiMotorLib/Documentation/28BYJ.md

 # Declare an named instance of class pass a name and motor type
 mymotortest = RpiMotorLib.BYJMotor("MyMotorOne", "28BYJ")

-# call the function pass the parameters
+# call the function , pass the parameters
 mymotortest.motor_run(GpioPins , .01, 100, False, False, "half", .05)

-# good practise to cleanup GPIO at some point before exit
-GPIO.cleanup()
 ```

 If verbose is set to True various information on pin output and status is outputted to screen at the end of a run